ddev/ddev/docs/content/users/usage/troubleshooting.md

 > Error response from daemon: Ports are not available: exposing port TCP 127.0.0.1:8025 -> 0.0.0.0:0: listen tcp 127.0.0.1:8025: bind: Only one usage of each socket address (protocol/network address/port) is normally permitted.

-This means there’s another process is listening in that port and DDEV cannot use them.

-To resolve this conflict, choose one of these methods:
+it means that some other process is using a needed port, and use a number of techniques to sort this out, although this is rarely necessary now the DDEV can use alternate ports.

 1. Stop all Docker containers that might be using the port by running `ddev poweroff && docker rm -f $(docker ps -aq)`, then restart Docker.
 2. If you’re using another local development environment that uses these ports (MAMP, WAMP, Lando, etc.), consider stopping it.